lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ## Operational controls

-Staking Router v3 introduces a set of operational controls to ensure safe and controlled functioning of the upgraded staking system:
+Staking Router v3 introduces a set of operational controls to ensure the safe and controlled functioning of the upgraded staking system:

 - **Consolidation Gateway Pause.** Used to immediately suspend validator consolidation activities in response to risks or incidents.
 Triggered via a CircuitBreaker by the CircuitBreaker Committee (former GateSeal Committee).
 - **Top-Up Gateway Pause.** Used to stop new stake top-ups in the event of the incident affecting the top-up flow.
 Triggered via a CircuitBreaker by the CircuitBreaker Committee (former GateSeal Committee).
-- **Consolidation Migrator Permission Revocation.** Used to revoke incorrectly linked or no longer relevant operator consolidation pairings.
+- **Consolidation Migrator Operator Pair Permission Revocation.** Used to revoke incorrectly linked or no longer relevant operator consolidation pairings.
 Triggered via a direct on-chain action (`disallowPair`) by the Curated Module Committee (CMC).
 - **Consolidation Bus Batch Removal.** Used to remove incorrect consolidation batches from the Consolidation Bus.
 Triggered via a direct on-chain action (`removeBatches`) by the Curated Module Committee (CMC).

 ## Proposed params and roles